An Order Relation between Eigenvalues and Symplectic Eigenvalues of a Class of Infinite-Dimensional Operators: Concluding Remarks and Future Problems

 \section{Concluding Remarks and Future Problems}

-Williamson's Normal form and symplectic spectrum have found their importance in fields of Physics, especially in quantum physics.
-This article establishes a relation between the symplectic eigenvalues and eigenvalues for operators in a particular class, which contains the class of GCOs and $(\mathcal{AN})_+$ operators.
-This relation is an infinite-dimensional analogue of Theorem 11 in \cite{rjt01}.
-Below we list down some of the future problems. \begin{enumerate} \item We have illustrated the main result on matrices and integral operators under some special assumptions.
-The equivalent conditions for matrices and integral operators to be a GCO or an $(\mathcal{AN})_+$ operator is still open.
+Williamson's normal form and symplectic spectrum have found their importance in various fields of physics, quantum information theory being the latest interest.
+This article establishes a relationship between the symplectic eigenvalues and the eigenvalues for operators in a particular class, which contains the class of GCOs and $(\mathcal{AN})_+$ operators.
+This relationship is an infinite-dimensional analogue of Theorem 11(ii) in \cite{rjt01} and we notice interesting differences to the finite-dimensional result because of the difficulty in ordering the eigenvalues when we have infinitely many of them.
+Now we list down some future problems to consider. \begin{enumerate}

-\item Here we have proved the interlacing relations for positive invertible operators $S$ on $\mathcal{H} \oplus \mathcal{H}$ such that $S - \alpha I$ is compact for some $\alpha \in \mathbb{R} \setminus \{0\}$.
-The next question is whether the relation holds for a much general class of operators with countable spectrum.
-Also can we establish some bounds for operators with uncountable spectrum is an ongoing work.
+\item Here we proved the interlacing relations for positive invertible operators $T$ on $\mathcal{H} \oplus \mathcal{H}$ such that $T - \alpha I$ is compact for some $\alpha > 0$.
+The next question is whether the relation holds for a much more general class of operators with a countable spectrum.
+Also, can we establish some bounds for operators with uncountable spectrum \cite{vbkant}.

-\item A method to compute the symplectic spectrum using finite dimensional truncations and the interlacing relations seems to be an interesting open problem. \end{enumerate} Furthermore, this work opens up the avenue for studying further infinite dimensional problems arising from the symplectic spectrum.